CMMC Level 2 Certification Checklist

 - Impose strict encryption, authorization, and authentication measures

-- Overseeing remote access and access termination procedurs
+- Overseeing remote access and access termination procedures

 - Managing and limiting the usage of mobile devices

-Provide security literacy training to managers, system administrators, and other users as part of initial training, when required by system changes, or onexperiencing insider threat, social engineering, and social mining.
+Provide security literacy training to managers, system administrators, and other users as part of initial training, when required by system changes, or when experiencing insider threats, social engineering, and social mining.
 Provide role-based security training to organizational personnel and regularly update security literacy training content

-Audit and Accountability controls require evolve around retaining audit logs and records and keeping users accountable for their actions.
+Audit and Accountability controls require evolving around retaining audit logs and records, and keeping users accountable for their actions.
 Organizations must have audit logs to detect any unauthorized activity by:

 - Reviewing and updating audited events